-Top 25 Budapest Attractions, Hungary
+Top 25 Attractions in Budapest

-81 903
+81 944

 Budapest traces its history back to the times of the Roman Empire.
 In the 1st century it was the administrative center of Aquincum, then with the arrival of the Magyars (the self-name of the Hungarian people) in the 9th century the city was renamed Obuda.
 On the opposite bank of the Danube, along with Obuda, there was a settlement of Pest.
 Later, under the Habsburgs in the 17th-19th centuries, the united Budapest became one of the most brilliant European capitals.